Droitwich Spa: Retail

 Droitwich shopping is mainly focused in the traditional town centre around Victoria Square, leading to the St Andrew's Square shopping centre and down to the original High Street, with its local pubs and an eclectic mix of traditional shops.
 Farmers' markets are also held regularly in Victoria Square.

 In the central St Andrew's Square shopping precinct are several chain stores.
-On 14 July 2005, Waitrose opened a new supermarket in the grounds of the old covered market, directly behind the heavily subsided High Street.
-In 2008, a new Aldi store opened on the small retail park by Roman Way while the new Parkridge Retail Park was opened in 2007 with two new stores, Carpetright, since closed, and Land of Leather.
-There was also a Horsatack Saddlery store on the same park, which was opened in 2009.
-The park already has DFS store.
-There is also a Spar on Oakland Avenue, a Tesco Express on Primsland plus a new Sainsbury's store and petrol station and Marks & Spencer's store and petrol station being constructed.
-In 2019 a Lidl supermarket opened opposite Aldi, increasing the competition in the area.
+On 14 July 2005, Waitrose opened a new supermarket on the grounds of the old covered market, directly behind the heavily subsided High Street.
+In 2008, a new Aldi store opened on the small retail park by Roman Way while the new Parkridge Retail Park was opened in 2007 with two new stores: Carpetright (since closed) and Land of Leather.
+There was also a Horsatack Saddlery store on the same park, which opened in 2009.
+The park already has a DFS store.
+There is also a Spar on Oakland Avenue, a Tesco Express on Primsland Way, a Sainsbury's store and petrol station, and a new Marks & Spencer store and petrol station.
+In 2019 a Lidl supermarket opened opposite Aldi, increasing competition in the area.

 Banks in the town include HSBC, Santander, Lloyds and Barclays.
-There are a number of estate agents.
+There are also a number of estate agents.
+HSBC closed in July 2023.
+Barclays Bank has also closed, and Papa John's is now in its place.